Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$: Results

 \section{Results}

-\subsection{Overview of ${\cal S}(\bf Q)$}
+\subsection{Overview of ${\cal S}({\bf Q})$}

-In Fig. \ref{CES_plots} we show the momentum dependence of the spin-correlation function ${\cal S}(\bf Q)$ averaged over an energy range of 5-10 meV.
-The data were acquired with an incident energy of 50 meV at temperatures 205 K, 170 K, and 5 K. The left column (a) (d), and (g) shows ${\cal S}(\bf Q)$ for the pseudo-hexagonal basal plane ${\bf Q}=(HK0)_H$.
+In Fig. \ref{CES_plots} we show the momentum dependence of the spin-correlation function ${\cal S}({\bf Q})$ averaged over an energy range of 5-10 meV.
+The data were acquired with an incident energy $E_i=50$ meV at temperatures 205 K, 170 K, and 5 K. The left column (a) (d), and (g) shows ${\cal S}({\bf Q})$ for the pseudo-hexagonal basal plane ${\bf Q}=(HK0)_H$.
 It is clear from the low temperature data (g) and (i) that there are three monoclinic domains in the hexagonal basal plane (each 60$^{\circ}$ apart).
 Their volume fractions of 56\%, 26\%, and 18\% respectively were determined from Fig.~\ref{CES_plots}(g) and duly incorporated into the forthcoming simulations.
-The unequal domain population can arise from the symmetry breaking associated with the sample shape and the strain imposed by the sample mounting provisions.
+The unequal domain population can arise from symmetry breaking associated with the sample shape and the strain imposed by the sample mounting provisions.

 At $T=205$~K (Fig. \ref{CES_plots}(a), \ref{CES_plots}(b), and \ref{CES_plots}(c)) we observe diffuse scattering that we associate with short range correlated paramagnetic spin fluctuations.
-Consistent with rhombohedral symmetry, the six-fold structure of magnetic excitations in the pseudo-hexagonal basal plane $L_H=0$, (Fig \ref{CES_plots}(a), \ref{CES_plots}(d), and \ref{CES_plots}(g)) becomes a three-fold structure for $L_H\ne 3\times$integer (Fig.~\ref{CES_plots}(c), \ref{CES_plots}(f), \ref{CES_plots}(i), and Fig. \ref{S_Q}).
+Consistent with rhombohedral symmetry, the six-fold structure of magnetic neutron scattering in the pseudo-hexagonal basal plane $L_H=0$, (Fig \ref{CES_plots}(a), \ref{CES_plots}(d), and \ref{CES_plots}(g)) becomes a three-fold structure for $L_H\ne 3\times$integer (Fig.~\ref{CES_plots}(c), \ref{CES_plots}(f), \ref{CES_plots}(i), and Fig. \ref{S_Q}).
 In these new data we see for the first time the direction, \mbox{(H 0 0)$_{M}$} (indicated by the green arrow \#3 in Fig.~\ref{CES_plots}(h)), along which coherent spin waves abruptly ``melt" into a broad paramagnon excitation at wave-vectors located between the acoustic spin wave branches.
-This may be interpreted as a manifestation of spin-orbital frustration in the PI phase \cite{Quantum_Melting_PRL}.

 A dramatic change in the character of the magnetic excitations across the first order AFI to PI phase transition is also apparent in the ${\bf{Q}}$-$E$ slices of Fig.~\ref{Dispersions}(d).
 (Note: the qualitative features of Fig.~\ref{Dispersions}(d) persist up to at least 320~K as shown in Appendix~\ref{append_pure}, Fig.~\ref{disp_supp}(d)).
 The sharp excitations near 80~meV energy transfer along the $(-L~1~L)_M$ and $(-2~1~L)_M$ directions that survive to 320~K would appear to be phonons.